 I tried two different approaches for finishing the handle opening.
 One the first, I cut a little cross shape like you see marked above.
 But I found that didn’t work any better than my second approach.
 After just a single line cut, I pulled and pinned the fabric back into a little “eye” shape, and sewed a quick seam all the way around.
 It’s not fancy, but it will keep things from unraveling.

 And here are the finished round baskets with fabric liners.

+Now with these bright liners, these baskets could be used for anything.
+Laundry, toys, pet supplies, you name it.
 Honestly, it took me longer to write this post than to sew fabric liners for these round baskets.
 And it’s going to look great in the house that we’re helping to sell very soon.
 I’m pretty sure that the homeowner is going to want to take these to her next home.

 These DIY round basket liners are a true beginner project.
 If you own a sewing machine and can thread a bobbin, you can do this project.
 What do you think?

 This Post Has 14 Comments